falcosecurity/.github/CONTRIBUTING.md

 git commit --amend -s
 ```

-We use [@poiana](https://github.com/poiana) to enforce the DCO on each pull request and branch commits of every `falcosecurity` respository.
+We use [@poiana](https://github.com/poiana) to enforce the DCO on each pull request and branch commits of every `falcosecurity` respository

-### Reviews

-Reviewing a pull request is also a very good way of contributing.

-If you want to review PR often to help the project, you may want to be recognized as a reviewer.
-You can find more info on becoming a reviewer [here](https://github.com/falcosecurity/evolution/blob/main/MAINTAINERS_GUIDELINES.md#onboarding-a-reviewer).

 ## Contributor of the month